Best hand mixer 2023: tested by our experts for cake, cookies, and even dough

 Molly is an Ecommerce staffer for Homes & Gardens, and spends her time testing out the premium appliances you need for your home.
 She is a long-time baker and set out to test every single one of the hand mixers within this guide in order to tell you exactly what you need to know as you purchase one.
 Though the best performer was the KitchenAid Cordless Hand Mixer, Molly's personal favorite has to be the Smeg 1950s Retro Style Mixer thanks to its unbeatable look, especially in the pale blue shade.

-What is the best cordless hand mixer
+How to choose the best hand mixer

 Speeds